LaunchCodeEducation/lchs/src/chapters/css/structure.rst

 CSS Examples
 ------------

-Here are three different examples of how we can use selectors to make the text in a paragraph pink.
+Here are three different examples of how we can use selectors to make some of the text on a page pink.

 Element Selector
 ^^^^^^^^^^^^^^^^

-Using the element selector to change the color of all ``<p></p>`` elements,
+This element selector sets the text color for ``<p></p>`` elements:

 .. sourcecode:: css
    :linenos: